Wood End, Kingsbury, Warwickshire: Climate

+With an average temperature of 11 °C, Wood End has a higher average temperature than most of England.

 Governance

 The village is part of the Kingsbury civil parish.
 When the village was built in 1890 it was part of the Tamworth Rural Sanitary District.
 In 1894, under the Local Government Act 1894, it became part of the newly formed Tamworth Rural District.
 In 1965 the Tamworth Rural District was abolished and Wood End became part of the Atherstone Rural District.
 In 1974 under the Local Government Act 1972 the Atherstone Rural District became part of the newly formed district of North Warwickshire.
 Wood End is part of the Hurley and Wood End Ward, which is represented (2011) by Ann Lewis and Hayden Philips, both Labour.
 As the ward is an old mining community it is considered a Labour safe seat.
 Wood End is covered by the Kingsbury Ward in Warwickshire County Council and is represented by the Labour Brian Moss.
 It is part of the North Warwickshire parliamentary constituency and the current MP is Conservative Craig Tracey.
 Prior to Brexit in 2020 it was part of the West Midlands in the European Parliament.